Temporary data in Workflows

 GRANT CREATE ON DATABASE database_name TO user_name;

--- If the schema was created by another user
+-- If the workflows_temp schema already exists:

 GRANT ALL ON SCHEMA workflows_temp TO user_name;